DormanLab/AmpliCI/README.md

 # Output Files <a name = "output" />

+## Estimating error profile.

 When run to estimate the error profile, AmpliCI will output an error profile `<output_error_profile_file>` in text format.
-This is simply a list of comma-separated probabilities (times 1000) of the probability haplotype nucleotide `n` is misread as read nucleotide `m` with quality score `q`.
+This is simply a list of comma-separated probabilities (times 1000) of the probability that haplotype nucleotide `n` is misread as read nucleotide `m` with quality score `q`.
 They are ordered as `(n,m,q)`, with the last index varying the fastest.
 Both haplotype nucleotide `n` and read nucleotide `m` are in the order (A,C,T,G) , and `q` has the range from 0 to 40 (41 in total).
 For example, the first 41 entries are estimated transition probabilities for A->A when observed quality score q is in [0:40]; Then the 42nd - 82nd entries are estimated transition probabilities for A->C; the 165th - 205th entries are estimated transition probabilities for C->A....
-In our recommended workflow, we suggest the error profile is only used for the dataset from which we estimated.
-If you try to apply those estimates to other datasets, you need to consider the following:
+In our recommended workflow the error profile should only be used with the dataset from which it was estimated.
+If you apply AmpliCI estimates to other datasets or use other estimates with AmpliCI, you should consider the following:

-- AmpliCI encodes nucleotides in the order of (A(0),C(1),T(2),G(3)), which is different from the commonly used order (A, C, G, T).
+- AmpliCI encodes nucleotides in the order of (A, C, T, G), which is different from the commonly used alphabetic order (A, C, G, T).

 - Not all quality scores will be observed, especially for quality scores < 3.
-To avoid extrapolation, those quality scores will not be estimated by LOESS regression if they are out of the range of quality scores observed in the dataset.
-Instead, we just assume the error rates are same as those dictated by [Phred quality scores](https://www.illumina.com/documents/products/technotes/technote_Q-Scores.pdf) and the transition probabilities to other nucleotides are equal.
+To avoid extrapolation, error rates for quality scores outside the range of observed quality scores will not be estimated by LOESS regression.
+Instead, we just assume the error rates dictated by [Phred quality scores](https://www.illumina.com/documents/products/technotes/technote_Q-Scores.pdf) with equal probability of each possible nucleotide substitution when there is an error.

+## Estimating haplotypes.

 When run to estimate haplotypes and their abundances with argument `-o <output_base_filename>`, there will be two output files:

 ***1.`output_base_filename.fa`***

 FASTA-formatted file (will be used in the downstream analysis) containing denoised sequences (or haplotypes).
-For each sequence, we also provide `size` (scaled true abundance), `DiagP` (diagnostic probability), `ee` (mean expected number of errors in reads), useful for chimera detection and *post hoc* filtering, for example for the first haplotype, the FASTA header might look like:
+For each sequence, we also provide `size` (scaled true abundance), `DiagP` (diagnostic probability), `ee` (mean expected number of errors in reads), useful for chimera detection and *post hoc* filtering.
+For example for the first haplotype, the FASTA header might look like:

 ```
 >H0;size=516.000;DiagP=0.00e+00;ee=0.405;
 ```

-- `size`: scaled true abundance estimated for each selected haplotype, required for the following chimera detection with UCHIME3.
+- `size`: scaled true abundance estimated for each selected haplotype, required for the subsequent chimera detection with UCHIME3.

 - `DiagP`: diagnostic probability, which could be used as a criterion to check false positives.
-We suggest to remove haplotypes with `DiagP` > 1e-40 when applied AmpliCI on real datasets with number of reads > 1M for *post hoc* filtering.
+We suggest post hoc removal of haplotypes with `DiagP` > 1e-40 when applying AmpliCI on real datasets with more than 1 million reads to reduce false positives.
 For further information of the diagnostic probability, please see [our paper](https://www.biorxiv.org/content/10.1101/2020.02.23.961227v1).

 - `ee`: mean expected number of errors per read.
 Edgar and Flyvbjerg ([Edgar and Flyvbjerg, 2015](https://academic.oup.com/bioinformatics/article/31/21/3476/194979)) suggested a strategy to filter reads according to their expected number of errors.
-Here for the *post hoc* filtering, you could further remove some false positives when setting a threshold on `ee`.
 For example, you could remove haplotypes with `ee` > 1.
-However, though this strategy works for most of mock datasets, we did observe `ee` > 1 for several true haplotypes with very low abundance when analyzing a specific mock dataset (stag1, the dataset analyzed in our paper).
-You can check further discussion on `ee` [here](https://www.drive5.com/usearch/manual/exp_errs.html).
+Though this strategy works for most of mock datasets, we did observe `ee` > 1 for several true haplotypes with very low abundance when analyzing a specific mock dataset (stag1, see [our paper](https://www.biorxiv.org/content/10.1101/2020.02.23.961227v1)).
+You can read [more about `ee`](https://www.drive5.com/usearch/manual/exp_errs.html).

 ***2.`output_base_filename.out`***